chuckbeyor101/odoo_amazon_seller_module/README.md

 After configuring an account, use the *Verify Connection* button to test your credentials.
 You can also click *Verify & Save* to validate the connection and persist the record in one step.

 The module also includes an **FBA Inventory Ledger** accessible from the *FBA* menu.
 A scheduled task runs every 30 minutes to download FBA ledger details from Amazon and store them, preventing duplicate transactions.
+The ledger download now polls the report status until Amazon marks it as finished before retrieving the document.